Vheissu/hive-stream/README.md

 - `12h` or `halfday` will run a task every 12 hours (half a day)
 - `24h` or `day` will run a task every 24 hours (day)

+Values will be persisted if using one of the three adapters that ship with the library.

 ## Adapters

 The Hive Stream library supports custom adapters for various actions that take place in the library.
 When the library first loads, it makes a call to get the last block number or when a block is processed, storing the processed block number.
 This library ships with two adapters; File and SQLite, both of which are file based adapters.
 The SQLite database works more like a traditional database and shows how you might create an adapter for a database like MongoDB or MySQL.